Background & Influences

 On the Future

-We also will continue to provide innovative curriculum opportunities that will support our commitment to providing students with the experience they need to embark on meaningful, sustainable art practices.
+We are also continuing to provide innovative curriculum opportunities, exposure to renowned and emerging visiting artists -- artists who support our commitment to providing you with the experience you need to embark on meaningful and sustainable art practices.